shakfu/py2max/README.md

 - API Docs are still not available

-- The current layout algorithm is extremely rudimentary, however there are some [promising directions](docs/notes/graph-drawing.md) to address this.
-In practice, you will necessarily have to move most things around after generation.
+- The current layout algorithm is extremely rudimentary, however there are some [promising directions](docs/notes/graph-drawing.md) and you can see also see a [visual comparison](docs/auto-layouts.md) of how well different layout algorithms perform.

 - While generation does not consume the py2max objects, Max does not unfortunately refresh-from-file when it's open, so you will have to keep closing and reopening Max to see the changes to the object tree.